m4rc0linux/t430-coreboot/README.md

 then you can flash the coreboot roms with final number 8 and 4 on the 8m nd 4m chips.

 To compile a different version the "config" file could be a starting point.

+To see how this (or my others built images) works, just have a look into my youtube https://www.youtube.com/user/marcolinoxz